russellmcc/basspre-mm2/readme.md

 # Basspre MM2

-WARNING - currently untested!

 This is an open-source bass pre-amp meant for internal use in active basses with humbucker inputs.
 The circuit is a tribute to the classic 2-band pre-amp used in the original MusicMan Stingray, with a few modifications.

 Board layout and schematic files are in EAGLE format, while the simulations are done in LT-SPICE.